 Program and divisions chairs seeking to invite non-U.S. nationals to the upcoming ACS Meeting in Boston (or future ACS meetings and events) to join their programs should be aware of the challenges faced in receiving a visa for the United States.
 Join speakers from ACS International Activities and ACS Research & Decision Support as they discuss some of the best tips and tricks to make sure your invited speakers get their visa in a timely manner to attend.
 Speakers will also go over best practices, timelines and potential actions that can be done by ACS to encourage action by consular officials.
-Register for this free and informative webinar here.

 About the speakers